UE Sant Julià

-Unió Esportiva Sant Julià, also known as UE Sant Julià, is an Andorran football club based in the parish of Sant Julià de Lòria.
-The club currently plays in Primera Divisió.
+Unió Esportiva Sant Julià, also known as UE Sant Julià, is an Andorran professional football club based in the parish of Sant Julià de Lòria.
+The club withdrew from competing in the 2023–24 Segona Divisió season.

 History

 Founded in 1982 UE Sant Julià is the main football club of the Andorran Southern parish of Sant Julià de Lòria.
 The team have been playing in the top flight since the foundation of the Andorran Premier League in 1995.
 Since then UE Sant Julià have won the Andorran championship twice (2004–05 and 2008–09) and are five time Copa Constitució winners (2008, 2010, 2011, 2014 and 2015).

 UE Sant Julià in Europe

 The club has also appeared in European competitions several times.
 In the 2000–01 season they were eliminated in the first round of Intertoto Cup by the Swiss team, Lausanne-Sport (aggregate 1–9).
 They also participated in the Intertoto Cup in 2002–03 and drew 2–2 at home against Coleraine from Northern Ireland, but away from home lost 5–0 to be eliminated from the competition.
 They suffered an 8–0 defeat at home in the 2004–05 season of the Intertoto Cup against the Serbian team, FK Smederevo and also fell 3–0 in Serbia.
 In the first qualifying round for the UEFA Cup 2005–06 they lost to Romanian team, Rapid București (aggregate 0–10).

 In the first round of the 2006–07 Intertoto Cup they lost to Maribor from Slovenia (aggregate 0–8).
 In the first round of the 2007–08 Intertoto Cup they lost to the Bosnian squad Slavija Sarajevo 3–2 in Andorra and 3–2 again in Bosnia-Herzegovina (aggregate 4–6).
 Sant Julià faced Cherno More of Bulgaria in the first qualifying round of the 2008–09 UEFA Cup.
 They lost 0–9 on aggregate.